Palo Cathedral: The coming of the Franciscans

 In 1843, the Augustinians bequeathed the parish church of Palo to the Franciscans through a royal decree dated October 29, 1837.
 The first Franciscan parish priest who was assigned to Palo was Fray Baldomero Baena, O.F.M.

-In 1850, Fray Agustin Consuegra, O.F.M., roofed the stone church.
-The church measures 180 feet long and 60 feet wide.
-At the corners of the main doorway were two thick pillars and constructed the two bell towers.
-The parish convento of stone, which was built by the Jesuits, was roofed by Fr.
-Consuegra.
-He was the one who repaired the choir loft of the church.
-He also added a new baptistery made of stone surrounded by great yard that faces the church.

-In 1865, Fray Juan Perez, O.F.M., was the one who built the spacious cemetery with stone walls, a chapel and a morgue.
-In 1892, the church was expanded by Fray Pantaleon dela Fuente, O.F.M.
-The convent was enlarged, and in 1896 he placed on the facade of the church a clock and a barometer of colossal proportions made by Jose de Altonaga.

-It was also said that the Church of Palo was visited by Monsignor Martin Alcocer y Garcia, O.F.M, then Bishop of Cebu, in 1892 to solemnize confirmation rites for the parishioners.
+It was said that the Church of Palo was visited by Monsignor Martin Alcocer y Garcia, O.F.M, then Bishop of Cebu, in 1892 to solemnize confirmation rites for the parishioners.
 Whenever he came, all the streets of the town were carpeted with bright colored tikug mats spread on the streets for his feet to tread upon, as he alighted from the carriage that bore him from Tacloban to the Palo bridge.

-When a strong typhoon of 1897 hit Palo, the church was unroofed.
-However, prior to that Palo had undergone such destructions like fire and strong typhoons that deteriorated the church building.